entomophagy/entomophagy.github.io/README.md

 Utilize IT for entomophagy

 # Approaches
+* Web technology
-* Web technology as media
+    * as media
+    * as communication tool
 * IoT ...?

 # Good Example